valhuber/python-rules/README-long.md

 Business users relate best to actual working pages - _their_ intepretation of working software.
 The [fab-quick-start](https://github.com/valhuber/fab-quick-start/wiki))
-project enables you to build a basic web app in minutes.
+project enables you to build basic web app in minutes.

-This project has already generated such an app, which you can run like this (note: work in progress - constraint error messages not properly shown).
+This project has already generated such an app, which you can run like this (note: work in progress - rules enforced, constraint message not properly shown).

 ```
 cd nw_app